Community Solar is a model of solar energy development where a group of people own and benefit from a single solar array.

 Our new community solar project on Thurgood Marshall Middle School is open for Enrollment!

 Local non-profits enrolled in the Hummingbird Project and received solar unit donations.
 The energy that is produced by the solar unit is donated to the nonprofit organization.
-Click on the logos below to learn about each nonprofit organization.

 The Hummingbird Story